agude/agude.github.io/_books/childhoods_end.md

 various places in the galaxy.
 One scene directly references {{ flatland }}, depicting two-dimensional life forms crushed flat by the force of gravity.

 [^six_stars]:
     > It was a world that could never know the meaning of night and day, of
     > years or seasons.
 Six colored suns shared its sky, so that there came
     > only a change of light, never darkness.
-Through the clash and tug of the
+Through the clash and tug of
     > conflicting gravitational fields, the planet traveled along the loops
-    > and curves of its inconceivably complex orbit, never tracing the same
+    > and curves of its inconceivably complex orbit, never retracing the same
     > path.
 Every moment was unique: the configuration which the six suns now
     > held in the heavens would not repeat itself this side of eternity.
     >
     > And even here there was life.
 Though the planet might be scorched by the
-    > central fires of one age, and frozen in the outer reach in another, it
+    > central fires in one age, and frozen in the outer reaches in another, it
     > was yet the home of intelligence.
 The great, many-faceted crystals stood
     > grouped in intricate geometrical patterns, motionless in the eras of
-    > cold, growing slowing along the veins of mineral when the world was warm
+    > cold, growing slowly along the veins of mineral when the world was warm
     > again.